hariprasadraja/dotfiles/README.md

 customized your git configuration is available inside the [git/](https://github.com/hariprasadraja/bashconfig/tree/master/git). you can also add your own things along with it.

 ####  Dracula Theme
-I have forked Dracula theme for ITerm in Mac Environment. you can change your Item theme to `Dracula Theme` if you really like it.
+I have forked Dracula theme for ITerm in Mac Environment. you can change your ITerm theme to `Dracula Theme` if you really like it.

 #### Bash Prompt

 [Jm-Shell](https://github.com/jmcclare/jm-shell) is a highly informative and customized bash prompt.
 It is set by default.
-I have also added another one called [mathiasbynen's prompt](https://github.com/mathiasbynens/dotfiles/blob/master/.bash_prompt). you can choose any one if by modifying in `bash/bashrc` file
+I have also added another one called [mathiasbynen's prompt](https://github.com/mathiasbynens/dotfiles/blob/master/.bash_prompt). you can choose any one by modifying in `bash/bashrc` file

 ```
 # Bash Prompt - You can use any one